sumborwonpob/mtofalib/README.md

 Existing calibration methods for pattern-based depth cameras or time-of-flight depth cameras are not applicable for such a low resolution.
 An alternative approach is to use a second global shutter NIR/IR camera with high FPS to directly detect the mtof's emitted infrared light and find it's homography in the target camera.
 However, it requires an additional camera and also require additional extrinsic calibration between the targeted camera and the said camera.
 The position offset of the two cameras also results in some degree of 3D-2D coressondance error.

-This calibration method exploits a calibration target that can be easily replicate using basic materials such as cardboard boxes and a paper-printed AR markers.
+This calibration method exploits a calibration target that can be easily replicate using basic materials such as paper-printed AR markers.
 The relative orientation calibration is calculated from 3D-2D correspondence between the pose of the board center in the image estimated by AR markers and the pose of the board center estimated from depth data acquired from mtof.
 Relative orientation is solved with singular value decomposition (SVD) approach.

 ## Calibration target

 The calibration pattern can be downloaded in [docs/calibration_pattern.pdf](https://github.com/sumborwonpob/mtofalib/blob/main/docs/calibration_pattern.pdf).
-The calibration target is a pattern of AR markers with a square hole in the middle.
 <img src="docs/calibration_pattern.png" />

-Calibration target can be used in two ways, depending on the hardware:

-* [Recommended] Board mode (with hole in the center covered): In case of wide FoV camera

-* Hollow mode (with hole in the center): In special circumstances such as extremely wide FoV camera.

 ## Tested Environment and dependencies